taylersala/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map - does something to each index of an array an returns a new array .reduce - takes an array and returns a single value back from it, does not create a new array .filter - give us a list of items that fit a requirement

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes a cb as a param a cb function is a param that will be filled by a another funciton outside of its typical scope

 3. Explain what a closure is.

+a function that is evaled in an enviroment with boubd variables

 4. Describe the four principles of the 'this' keyword.

+windowed - no context given looks for it in window, dont use implicit - whatever is to the left of the . explicit - whatver is explictly passes through this constructor call binding - come back

 5. Why do we need super() in an extended class?

+it acccess the parents variables

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.